 As well as boosting productivity, this approach to institutionalizing process also equips portfolio managers with a new pattern recognition capability that learns from previous investment positions and accelerates the efficiency and success of future ones.
 Importantly, rather than following a rigid, proceduralized approach, the effect is in fact to protect the autonomy of individual analysts, and minimize the need for PM oversight or compliance intervention in workflows.

 Data Management – Normalization

-With content silos broken down and centralized [knowledge management], institutionalized process in place [process management], you’ve added structure to normalize your research data for analysis, integration and more.
+With content silos broken down and centralized [process management], you’ve added structure to normalize your research data for analysis, integration and more.
 Often considered the holy grail in investment research operations, when you fully synchronize your structured research with portfolio systems, external data sources and compliance systems – your system of record takes on a whole other dimension.
 Data normalization is critical to this.